kalilistic/ACT.Kapture/README.md

 ## How To Contribute

-Feel free to open an issue or submit a PR.
+Feel free to open an issue, submit a PR, or join the discord server.